vectordotdev/content-old/posts/loggingPython.md

 1. Visibility into User Behavior

-When using a cloud-wbased solution such as AWS, it can often feel that you're putting something into a black box when something breaks.
+When using a cloud-based solution such as AWS, it can often feel that you're putting something into a black box when something breaks.
 It's easy to see what's going in, and you know what you expect should come out, but it's near-impossible to tell what's happening on the inside.
 Logging can serve as your end-to-end solution to give you visibility into your cloud-based components.

 2. Prevent Problems